krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 This identity holds for *any* co-present subset of signals over *any* finite time interval.

+### An example

+To build intuition for these abstract terms, let's look at a practical example.

+For example, suppose our signals represent revenues from customer purchase over some time period.
+If we look at a system of presences, across an interval of time, say a week, the total presence mass $A$ represents the total revenues across all customers who contributed to that revenue. $T$ is the time period measured in some unit of time (say days) and $N$ is the number of paying customers in that period.

+The average presence density is the daily revenue rate, the signal mass contribution for each signal is revenue for each customer, the average signal mass contribution is the average revenue per customer for that week, and the incidence rate represents the average daily rate of active customers over the week.

+So the presence invariant is stating that the revenue rate for the week is the product of the average revenue per customer and the average number of active customers over the week.

+### Why it matters

-While algebraically, this relationship is a tautology, it imposes a powerful constraint on system behavior—one that is independent of the specific system, semantics, or timescale.
+While algebraically, the presence invariant is a tautology, it imposes a powerful constraint on system behavior—one that is independent of the specific system, semantics, or timescale.
+Think of it as the generalization of our intuitive revenue example to any arbitrary system of presences.

 Indeed, it forms a foundational conservation law of the presence calculus: the *conservation of mass (contribution)*.